caddyserver/website/src/docs/markdown/automatic-https.md

 ## Examples

-Caddy implicitly uses the HTTPS port (default 443) for your [server addresses](/docs/conventions#network-addresses) that don't specify a port explicitly (which would disable automatic HTTPS).
+Caddy implicitly uses the HTTPS port (default 443) for your [site addresses](/docs/conventions#network-addresses) that don't specify a port explicitly (which would disable automatic HTTPS).

 Automatic HTTPS can be configured via the Caddyfile with the [`auto_https` global option](/docs/caddyfile/options), or via [per-server JSON configuration](/docs/json/apps/http/servers/automatic_https/).
 The Caddyfile option can be set to either of the following:
 - `disable_redirects` which disables the implicit HTTP->HTTPS redirect.